Automattic/wp-calypso/docs/guide/hello-world.md

 Restart the server doing:

-* `make clean`
 * `make run`

-We are ready to load `calypso.localhost:3000/hello-world`!
+We are ready to load http://calypso.localhost:3000/hello-world!
 Your console should respond with `Hello, world?` if everything is working and you should see Calypso's sidebar for "My Sites".

 ----